 - A person does not obtain or lose residency solely by reason of that person’s presence or absence while employed in the services of the United States, or of the government of Guam, or while a student at an institution of learning, or while kept in an institution, a hospital, or asylum, or while confined in prison.

 - A person loses one’s residency in Guam if that person registers to vote or votes in an election held in a place other than Guam.

-- A person who is registered to vote in another U.S. jurisdiction may vote on Guam until the Commission has transmitted an affidavit to said jurisdiction requesting that person’s name to be removed from such election roll.
+- A person who is registered to vote in another U.S. jurisdiction may not vote on Guam until the Commission has transmitted an affidavit to said jurisdiction requesting that person’s name to be removed from such election roll.
 The Commission shall provide affidavit forms for the removal of names of voters from the election rolls of other U.S. jurisdictions.
 For purposes of establishing residency in a district or municipality, a person shall be domiciled in that district or municipality for at least thirty (30) days immediately prior to the election.
 For voting purposes, a person shall have only one (1) place of domicile.

 Where to register

 You may register to vote by completing an Affidavit of Registration at the Guam Election Commission, 2nd Floor, Ste.
 202 of the Oka Building in Tamuning.
 You may also register to vote with a Volunteer Voter Registrar, at any village Mayor’s Office, or a public high school or college campus, when a registrar is available.

 When to register

 Voter registration is open year-round in non-election years.
-During election years, voter registration closes ten days prior to each Election Day (Primary and General) and reopens the first business day following Election Day.
+During election years, voter registration closes ten business days prior to each Election Day (Primary and General) and reopens the first business day following Election Day.

 Updating your Voter Registration Record